brandur/sorg/content/fragments/shopify-mruby.md

 It's worth noting that as far as vulnerabilities go, these are all pretty run-of-the-mill bugs.
-Many security researchers work a lot harder to find bugs that are worth a lot less.
+Many security researchers work a lot harder to find problems that are worth a lot less.

 Shopify did the only thing they could which was to put in kernel-level sandboxing around MRuby, but by then they must